powerlesbian/faith-in-love/README.md

-# Getting Started with Create React App
+# A Landing page made with Create React App

+ok, so i messed up my old wordpress website and so i scaffolded out a really quick one to save the ... um, day.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).